bslieu19/bslieu19.github.io/_posts/2022-10-18-Cloud-Challenge-Day-1.md

 The cloud challenge takes inspiration from the cloud resume challenge and will closely follow the goals defined on the website.
 This can be found at: https://cloudresumechallenge.dev/

-What I would like to accomplish from this challenge is to learn a variety of technologies, and slowly learn to recreate some components of my homelab in the cloud using AWS.
+The goal of this challenge is to learn how to better use AWS and get more comfortable with Terraform and Gitlab CI/CD.

 ## HTML, CSS

-IN HTML, I created a template for a section in the resume on the html document.
-The purpose is to reuse it on other sections as much as possible.
+IN HTML, I created a template to reuse for each section on the index.html document.

 ```html
     <block id="class-name">